-HAAPIE 2016 is the 1st International Workshop on Human Aspects in Adaptive and Personalized Interactive Environments that will be held in conjunction with ACM UMAP 2016, 16 July 2016 at Halifax, Nova Scotia, Canada.
+HAAPIE 2023 is the 8th International Workshop on Human Aspects in Adaptive and Personalized Interactive Environments that will be held ONSITE in conjunction with ACM UMAP 2023, 26-29 June 2023 from Limassol, Cyprus.

 Scope and Objectives

 State-of-the-art approaches in adaptation and personalization research consider user models that mostly maintain information regarding the “traditional” user characteristics (i.e., experience, knowledge, interests, context), and related contextual or technology aspects (i.e., displays, connectivity, processing power).
-While modeling these factors has shown significant improvements and benefits to the end-users in terms of usability and user experience, still the needs of today’s epoch signify the further engagement into research that will produce more holistic human-centered practices.
+While modeling these factors has shown significant improvements and benefits to the end-users in terms of usability and user experience, there is an urgent need for a step change in user modeling and adaptation that acknowledge human aspects thoroughly, producing more holistic human-centered adaptation and personalization theories and practices.
 The vision is to bring more inclusively the “human-in-the-loop”, considering intrinsic user characteristics and abilities, like perceptual, personality, visual, cognitive and emotional factors as expressed by the theories of individual differences.
 In addition, recent studies show the need of broadening the scope of diversity parameters to include characteristics such as motivation, self-actualization, and socio-cultural differences.

 - Explore state-of-the-art and new implicit and explicit methods and techniques of modeling a broad range of human factors of users and behaviors – both separately and in possible combinations (e.g., cognitive abilities and age; motivation and cultural differences);